danfuzz/samizdat/doc/language-guide/02-data.md

 can be written in a short-hand using the same range and interpolation syntax as with lists.

+An entire other map can be interpolated into a new map by listing the map to interpolate followed by a `*`.
+To avoid ambiguity between a list and a map that is just full of interpolation, a map may optionally start with a "degenerate" element of just `:` (as demonstrated in the final example below).

 To avoid ambiguity with the empty list, the empty map is written as `[:]`.